 The J-curve in international trade describes the effects on imports and exports of the depreciation of a country's currency.
-As depreciation makes imports more expensive and exports cheaper (both in terms of the buyer's currency), it should increase exports and decrease exports.
+As depreciation makes imports more expensive and exports cheaper (both in terms of the buyer's currency), it should increase exports and decrease imports.

 However, there may be a period of adjustment while the volumes of imports and exports adjust to the new prices.
 It takes time for importers and exporters to find new products, deals already agreed will have to be fulfilled, manufacturers of substitutes may take time to adjust their production, etc.

 The result is that a depreciation initially causes a sharp worsening of the balance of trade (value of exports less the value of imports), which then gradually recovers to a higher level than previously.

 Similarly, an appreciation in the value of a currency would, if this argument is correct, cause an inverted J-curve.

 Evidence of the existence of the J-curve is mixed, and it is usual to focus on the more certain effects on volumes of the change in prices.
 However, even this only has a temporary impact.

 In the long term, depreciation is likely to increase inflation — because imports become more expensive.
 This will offset the effect of the depreciation, and the effect will be reversed, unless the currency keeps depreciating.
 This will happen most rapidly in a small open economy (where the value of imports and exports relative to GDP is high).

 J-curve in private equity